thomasleplus/tasker/README.md

 ### [StartBiking](StartBiking.tsk.xml) & [StopBiking](StopBiking.tsk.xml)

-This tasks are a work in progress.
+These tasks are a work in progress.
 I am trying to send intents to Google Fit in order to start and stop biking activity recording but so far not luck (suggestions are welcome!).
 I could use AutoInput to simulate clicks instead of using intent but that doesn't work for my goal to use the task while the screen locked (triggering it with a NFC tag).